 - Switch to a different network.

 Connectivity issues might be network-specific.
-This often happens if the Internet provider applies some kind of restrictions on its network.
-To see if this is the case, try to check if connectivity issues remain while connected to a different network.
+This often happens if the Internet provider applies some restrictions on its network.
+To see if this is the case, try to check if connectivity issues remain connected to a different network.

 You can easily do that on your Android by switching from Wi-Fi to a mobile data network or vice versa.